-NURS 5753 Advanced Health Assessment for the Graduate Nurse Educator influence the goal of achieving health.
+NURS 5753 Advanced Health Assessment for the Graduate Nurse Educator

+This course encompasses a wide array of personal/clinical and community-based interventions, in addition to the broad development and application of social policies that influence the goal of achieving health.
 The need for cooperation, communication, and collaboration among all healthcare professionals to improve patient and population health outcomes and decrease/eliminate health disparities across all populations will be emphasized along with promoting nursing excellence.
 Advanced physical health assessment is an emphasis throughout this course.